sinselmarcel/rf-flowshop-repository/README.md

 - SPT
 - EDD
 - ATC
-- ML (RF) (Random Forest-based dispatcher)
+- ML (Random Forest-based dispatcher)

 The simulation environment is used for two purposes:

-1. to generate training data from heuristic runs
+1. To generate training data from heuristic runs
-2. to evaluate the trained ML dispatcher against the heuristic benchmarks under identical scenario conditions
+2. To evaluate the trained ML dispatcher against the heuristic benchmarks under identical scenario conditions

 ## Research Context